 Boating: Boating of all kinds is permitted in the Cowdrey Reservoir, so long as it is not a surf sailboard.
 Wakeless travel must be maintained at all times.
 There is a public boat ramp on the east side of the lake, near the bathroom facilities.

 Camping: Currently, there is no fee to camp at the Cowdrey Reservoir, and overnight guests are free to use the vault toilets and parking facilities.
 The grounds are very open, with plenty of room for large trailers or RVs.

 Fishing: Fishing is permitted for licensed anglers in the Cowdrey Reservoir both from the shore or a watercraft.
 Coldwater lake conditions make it possible to catch primarily brown and rainbow trout.

 Hunting: Waterfowl and small game hunting are available to licensed Colorado hunters in the Cowdrey Reservoir State Wildlife Area.

 Address: Cowdrey Lake SWA, State Hwy 125, Cowdrey, CO 80434

-Fees: No fee to enter, but a valid Hunting, fishing, or public lands license is required
+Fees: A valid hunting, fishing, or public lands license is required